alexeyinkin/neural-tennis-js/README.md

 ## Things to try if I or you have time

 - `NeuralKickModel` would be fun.
-It should use a neural network to determine kick direction.
+It should use another neural network to determine kick direction.
 Gradually it would learn to tick to the farthest corner from the opponent.
 - Allow to change the network layout at runtime.
 Allow to load networks from dumps with different layouts.
 - Convert to a native app.